• Skip to primary navigation

 Multiply L and C which then take square root and then multiply by 2π and do 1 divided by that number which then gives f.

-This help set circuit to correct working speed. lower capacitance or inductance.
+Hence, this help set circuit to correct working speed.

 How to Build: